Noise-based Correction for Electrical Impedance Tomography: Results

 On visual inspection, images reconstructed without NBC and with C-NBC did not correspond to the target image and there was no clear perturbation reconstructed.
 Images with U-NBC reconstructed perturbations that corresponded to the target image (Fig. \ref{fig: head tank reconstructions}).

 The use of U-NBC and C-NBC significantly improved the WSV for all perturbations compared to reconstructions without NBC with a mean difference of 6.3 and 5.6 respectively.
-Additionally, in two out of four perturbations, the WSV with U-NBC was improved with respect to C-NBC with a mean WSV difference of 1.2 (Fig. \ref{fig: 3D tank WSV}).
+However, for C-NBC this did not correspond to an increase in quality on visual inspection (Fig. \ref{fig: 3D tank WSV}).